-The SMT-40 Dissertation Fellowships Committee consists of a Chair and three additional members appointed by the SMT President.
-It evaluates completed applications and selects a single awardee per year.
-The Fellowship is awarded to a research project that promises to make a significant contribution to the field of music theory.
-The winner will be notified in early January, and will have two weeks to accept or decline the Fellowship.
+The SMT-40 Dissertation Fellowship Committee consists of a Chair and three additional members appointed by the SMT President.
+It evaluates completed applications and selects up to two awardees per year.
+The Committee reserves the right not to make any award.
+Committee members recuse themselves from deliberations regarding any graduate student who attends their institution or who may pose a conflict of interest for them.
+Any recusals associated with the award winner will be made public when the award is announced.
+The winners will be notified in early 2021 and will have two weeks to accept or decline the Fellowship.
 An awardee may receive the Fellowship only once; it is not deferrable or renewable.
-The award may be accepted without the cash prize (should this be a condition for accepting an award from a different source).
-The Committee reserves the right not to make any award.
+The award may be accepted without the cash prize should this be a condition for accepting an award from a different source.

 Submit the online application form by FRIDAY OCTOBER 30, 2020.
 You will be asked to submit the following:

 - A PDF of your curriculum vitae (maximum of 3 pages).